 You’ll probably struggle to find the RTX 3080 at the moment, as it pretty much sold out in mere moments after its release; such is the appeal of a true 4K graphics card that’s priced below $1,000.
 But while we wait for stocks to be replenished, here’s everything you need to know about the Nvidia GeForce RTX 3080.

 Nvidia RTX 3080 release date

 At a starting price of $699 the Nvidia GeForce RTX 3080 is a bit of a bargain.
 Sure that amount of cash is a heck of a lot more expensive than the upcoming PS5 or Xbox Series X. But what you’re getting here is performance that trounces a GeForce RTX 2080 Ti, which was once Nvidia’s most powerful graphics card and started at a rather hefty $999.

 At 4K resolutions the GeForce RTX 3080 is only 10 to 15 percent slower than the $1,499 GeForce RTX 3090.
 So it’s no surprise that it’s offering a lot of bang for the buck.

 But there's a catch here: it’s very difficult to get one.
 Unsurprisingly, given its price and performance, the RTX 3080 sold out extremely quickly when it was released in September.
 And at the time of writing stocks are still very low; in fact, we haven't been able to find a retailer with the graphics card available.
-Pre-orders for the RTX 3080 and third-party versions of it are available, but expect stock to be low as well.
+Ypu can now buy an RTX 3080, but expect stock to be low as well.
 Nvidia has even warned that such shortages will continue until 2021.